 The problem: While it might work in the short term, you’re creating a long-term bad habit that’s really hard to break.
 Bribing with sweets teaches your child to expect them for good behavior and to use food as a way to cope with their emotions.

 Try this instead: Check out our entire section on handling tantrums without food.

 When parents say: “You can play with my phone if you eat your broccoli.”

 The problem: Rewarding with screen time, treats, toys or other things reinforces the idea that veggies taste bad, so you need a reward to eat them.
-You want your child to learn to eat vegetables because they taste good and help his body grow up strong, not because he gets to watch TV or have dessert in return.
+You want your child to learn to eat vegetables because they taste good and help their body grow up strong, not because they get to watch TV or have dessert in return.

 Try this instead: Check out our tips on getting your kids to try veggies.

-When parents say: “You don’t want chicken?
+When parents say: “You don’t want the chicken?
 I’ll make you a peanut butter sandwich.”